 As for AF2, we do not state the data types and the realizability notion of TTR.
-In particular, we do not give the second order least fixed point operator μ (see [14]) which allows defining the data types which are represented here by unary data symbols $D, D', \ldots, D_1, \ldots, D_n$.
-For the sake of clarity we do not state all the rules (which also include those of AF2).
+In particular we do not give the second order least fixed point operator μ (see [15]) which allows one to define the data types which are represented here by unary data symbols $D, D', \ldots, D_1, \ldots, D_n$.
+Furthermore, for the sake of presentation we do not state all the rules (which also include those of AF2), but only give those needed for our purpose.

-In TTR, a binary symbol \uparrow , called hiding operator in [14], is added.
-Its meaning is a conjunction which only keeps the algorithmic contents of the left part in order to prevent unnecessary algorithmic content of the termination proof to be carried out in the λ -terms (see [15,11]).
-It is used with a relation \prec , made precise below.
-The definition of formulas given in section 2.1 is now completed as follows: If A is a formula, and u, v are terms then $A \upharpoonright (u \prec v)$ is a formula.
+In TTR, a binary symbol \uparrow , called hiding operator in [15], is added.
+Its meaning is a conjunction which only keeps the algorithmic contents of the left part in order to prevent unnecessary algorithmic content of the termination proof to be carried out in the λ -terms (see [16, 12]).
 The rules related to the hiding operator are given in Table 2.